• Skip to main content

 You are who you say you are.
 Literally!

-If you want to become successful in a particular area, you not only have to think it once in a while, but you have to embrace it and take action to become that person.
+If you want to become successful in a particular area, you not only have to think about it once in a while, but you have to embrace it and take action to become that person.

 Here’s an example using my journey so far –

-I had trained as a Chartered Accountant, and by exploring my near non-existent creativity, I started writing blogs.
+I had trained as a Chartered Accountant, and by exploring my near-non-existent creativity, I started writing blogs.

 From writing blogs, I’ve gradually become known for my obsession with Personal Finance and Financial Education, and some seek me for this as an expert.